teyaberg/meds-torch-data/README.md

 - `batch_mode`: Whether to return sequences at the _measurement_ level (`"SM"`) or the _event_ level (`"SEM"`).
 Note that here, we use "_measurement_" to refer to a single row (observation) in the raw MEDS data, and "_event_" to refer to all measurements taken at a single time-point.
+- `return_last_time`: If `True`, include the timestamp of the last observation in each sampled window in the dataset's `schema_df` when an index dataframe is used and the sampling strategy is deterministic.

 Of these, `seq_sampling_strategy` and `static_inclusion_mode` are restricted, and must be of the [`SubsequenceSamplingStrategy`](https://meds-torch-data.readthedocs.io/en/latest/api/meds_torchdata/config/#meds_torchdata.config.SubsequenceSamplingStrategy)